-- In more than half of U.S. states, you are required to carry uninsured motorist coverage.
+- In more than half of U.S. states, you’re required to carry uninsured motorist coverage.

 - In some states, a combination of uninsured and underinsured motorist coverage is required.

-- In some states others, you must carry UM but can skip UIM coverage.
+- In some states, you must carry UM but can skip UIM coverage.